snel-repo/EMUsort/README.md

 - If you accidentally ran `git clone` without `--recurse-submodules`, just delete the entire `EMUsort` folder and rerun the above command

-After cloning is complete, you will need to configure a micromamba or conda environment.
+After cloning is complete, you will need to configure a uv, micromamba, or conda environment.

 ### Pulling Updates from GitHub